 ACCA makes every effort to ensure that you sit the exams in the best conditions possible.
 However, should you need to make a complaint, please contact the exam supervisor during the exam in order that everything possible can be done to rectify the situation.
 If you feel that the situation has affected your performance, please email firstname.lastname@example.org as soon as possible and within four weeks of the exam, quoting Centre Complaint in the subject field, in order for the situation to be investigated and taken into account in the results process.

 ACCA recognises that some students may experience difficult personal circumstances.
 If this is the case for you and the circumstances have affected your examinations, please email email@example.com as soon as possible and within four weeks of the exam, quoting Mitigating Circumstances in the subject field.
 Please note you must provide documentary evidence of the situation.
 If you attended the exam, the situation will be investigated and taken into account during the results process, and you will receive confirmation of this from ACCA.

 If you complete an online exam entry you can amend or even withdraw your exam entry up until the standard exam entry closing date for that exam session.
 We can then either arrange to refund the exam fee to you or hold the money on your account for payment for the next exams you take.
 This service is not available for exam entries made by submitting paper exam entry forms.

-It is not possible to withdraw an exam entry made online after the standard exam entry closing date (8 April and 8 October).
+It is not possible to withdraw an exam entry made online after the standard exam entry closing date.
 After this closing date, your examination entry fees are not refundable or transferable.